OasisDigital/angular-aot-es2015-rollup/README.md

 Here are the libraries and elements used in this example.

-### Angular 4.0.0-rc.1
+### Angular 4

-As of the end of February 2013, this is the very latest, and it is also the first release to ship with the new packaging of libraries.
+Angular 4 ships with new ES2015 packaging of libraries.

 Angular 4 AOT both compiles and executes more quickly and with smaller size than Angular 2.
 This alone should provide ample motivation for